 The Early Years

-Born in Vienna on December 5, 1890, his father was an architect, his mother had Jewish descent.
+Fritz Lang born in Vienna on December 5, 1890, his father was an architect, his mother had Jewish descent.
 His brother was called … ironically … Adolf.
 His father tries to make him an architect but Fritz is not thrilled by his father’s lifestyle, is interested in painting and moves to the Academy of Graphic Arts.
 He also reads many books and is interested in literature.

 In 1912 he begins to travel incessantly, living above all in Paris, where he too paints on the streets and gets to know the cinema.
 It was exactly what he was looking for: to animate his paintings, to give movement to his pictorial creations.